seyramgabriel/brokencrystals/README.md

 ![Screenshot (137)](https://github.com/user-attachments/assets/e87fe87e-fee9-4271-b9e5-801f8c87cfdb)

+**_Note that, because the sast job tags the pushed images with github.sha, the deploy job should only be triggered straighaway if there is no commit to the repository after the sast job has been ran_**

-# Automate dast scan of the deployed application
+# Automate OWASP ZAP DAST scan of the deployed application

-Once the application is deployed successfully, the dast job begins to run.
+The dast job in the Cloudsec-wf.yml file has been set to need deploy job, hence, once the application is deployed successfully, the dast job begins to run.
 The workflow dynamically picks the URL of the deployed application from the deploy job, and runs a dast scan.

+# Conclusion

+This is an insightful project